 - Under the Boot section, you get a list of the installed operating systems, select anyone that you want to set as default.

 - Click the “Set as default” button and then apply.

 The next time when you will boot your computer, the Boot loader will load the default operating system.
 However, you will be able to choose the another operating system as well.

 2. Change Boot order using Advanced option

-When you boot your PC in Advanced startup, Windows provides you some troubleshooting options that you can use for various tasks.
+When you boot your PC in recovery mode, Windows provides you some troubleshooting and advanced options that you can utilize.

-- Open then Windows 10’s settings and then navigate the Update & Security>Recovery.
+- First of all, open Windows 10’s settings and then navigate to the Update & Security > Recovery.

-- When the PC restart you get few options, choose the “Use another operating system” option.
+- When the PC restarts, you get a few options; select the “Use another operating system” option.